BcryptNet/bcrypt.net/readme.md

 https://github.com/BcryptNet/bcrypt.net/releases

-*v2.0.2 -*
+*v2.1.0 -*

 * Adds enhanced mode; enhanced hashing allows you to opt-in to ensuring optimal entropy on your users passwords by first making use of the fast SHA384 algorithm before BCrypt hashes the password.
-* VS2017 RTW changes
+* Added Hash interrogation to allow a hash to be passed in and its component parts be returned.
+ * Added timeouts to regex and set compiler flags for msbuild so < .net 4.5 (where timeouts were added to regex) we use old regex method.
+* Alter safe equals from ceq/and to xor/and/ceq moving the check outside of the loop to mitigate against branch prediction causing a timing leak
+* Add new method `PasswordNeedsReshash(string hash, int newMinimumWorkLoad)` as a helper method for developers to use when logging a user in to increase legacy workloads
+* Add `ValidateAndReplacePassword` method to allow inline password validation and replacement.
+Throws `BcryptAuthenticationException` in the event of authentication failure.
 * Cleaned up xml-doc for intellisense
 * Increased compatibility by allowing BCrypt revisions from other frameworks/languages to be validated and generated whilst maintaining compatibility.
-* Added Hash interrogation to allow a hash to be passed in and its component parts be returned.
- * Added timeouts to regex and set compiler flags for msbuild so < .net 4.5 (where timeouts were added to regex) we use old regex method.
+* VS2017 RTW changes

 *v2.0.1 -*